Cosmology with voids: Background cosmologies

 The power spectrum depends sensitively on cosmology.
 However, remarkably few parameters set its shape and amplitude.
 These quantities include density parameters $\Omm$ and $\Oml$, along with the relative density of baryons, $\Omb$.
 Other ingredients include the Hubble parameter $H_0$ and $\sigma_8$, describing the amplitude of linear fluctuations of matter at a scale of 8~\hinvMpc.
 Formally, this observational quantity is connected to the power $P(k)$ through the convolution integral

 where

 is the Fourier transform of a spherical tophat function of radius $R$, normalized so that it yields unity when integrated over space.
-Equation~\eqref{eq:sigR} gives the standard deviation of fluctuation amplitudes when sampled with a tophat window function of radius $R$; By convention, $R = 8$~\hinvMpc\ is chosen when quantifying the amplitude of fluctuations in a cosmological model.
+Equation~\eqref{eq:sigR} gives the standard deviation of fluctuation amplitudes when sampled with a tophat window function of radius $R$; by convention, $R = 8$~\hinvMpc\ is chosen when quantifying the amplitude of fluctuations in a cosmological model.
+Other choices, for example $R = 50$~\hinvMpc, offer insight into the shape of the power spectrum beyond its normalization.

 To calculate $P(k)$ for particular model parameters, we use the \texttt{CAMB} software package\footnote{The Python version of \texttt{CAMB} is at \href{https://github.com/cmbant/CAMB}{\texttt{github.com/cmbant/CAMB}}.} \cite{lewis2000}, based on the method of \cite{seljak1996} and the fast analytical prescriptions of \cite{eisenstein1998}, as implemented in the \texttt{nbodykit} package\footnote{The \texttt{nbodykit} package is available at \href{https://github.com/bccp/nbodykit}{\texttt{github.com/bccp/nbodykit}}.}.